What is Carnitine?

 What does Carnitine do in the body?

-Carnitine transfers long chain fatty acids into ...Read more the cells for processing.
+It transfers long chain fatty acids into the cells for ...Read more processing.
 It is turned into acetyl CoA which in then used in energy production.
 For this reason it is used by:

 • People wishing to increase energy production